Compact Cauchy horizons admit constant surface gravity: Hodge theory and the isometric case

 \begin{proof} By Prop. \ref{nncd} it is sufficient to consider the orientable case, and by Thm.\ \ref{mcrt} it is sufficient to consider the non-isometric case.
 In dimension 2 and 3 this concludes the proof as there are no orientable compact horizons with non-isometric Riemannian flow, see Thm.\ \ref{carf}.
 In dimension 4 we are left with the structure of case (iii-b) of Theorem \ref{car}.
 This is explored in Carri\`ere original paper \cite{carriere84} and \cite[Example 2]{minguzzi24c}.
 It is known as the hyperbolic torus $T^3_A$, where $A\in SL(2, \mathbb{Z})$, $\textrm{tr} A>2$, because it can be obtained as a suspension of base $T^2$ with the resulting flow being Anosov's (roughly ``suspension'' here refers to the construction which goes as follows: consider the product $T^2\times [0,1]$ and identify the two $T^2$ bases after acting with $A$ on one of them).
 However, in Carri\`ere non-isometric construction the Riemannian flow is not the natural one of the suspension but that of one of the two eigenvectors of $A$.

 We continue with two independent arguments.
-The former uses the possibility of solving the cohomological equation via Fourier analysis over torus bundles, under a Diophantine condition, as shown by Dehghan-Nezhad and El Kacimi Alaoui \cite{dehghan07}.
+The former uses the possibility of solving the cohomological equation via Fourier analysis over torus bundles, under a Diophantine condition, as shown by Dehghan-Nezhad and El Kacimi Alaoui \cite{dehghan07} (our argument moves from their results so we do not need further Fourier type arguments).
 The latter makes use of some deep and powerful results by {{\'A}lvarez L{\'o}pez} and Dom{\'\i}nguez on the possibility of finding a bundle like metric with a basic mean curvature form $\mu$ (we recalled this concept in our previous work \cite{minguzzi24c}).
-In the next section we shall really obtain a third proof as the 4-dimensional case will follow from the general case.

 \begin{itemize} \item[-]{\em Proof via cohomological equation for $T^2$ bundles.} \\ Topologically, $T^3_A$ is a $T^2$-bundle over $S^1$, $\pi:T^3_A\to S^1$.
 We denote with $u$ the standard coordinate of $S^1$ identified as $[0,1]$.
 For any interval $I\subset S^1$, $\pi^{-1}(I)$ is diffeomorphic to $I\times T^2$ and the flow is conjugate (without parameter), by the same diffeomorphism, to the linear flow of a constant eigenvector of $A$ (that is, consider the corresponding linear flow on $T^2$ and lift it to $I\times T^2$.).
 This eigenvector has rationally independent components and so the tori fibers are really the closures of the orbits of Carri\`ere non-isometric flow.